itsRajat/Kanban-Board/README.md

 - State of the board is persisted through LocalStorage.
 - To clear everything on the board as well as LocalStorage, just click the "Clear All" button.

+Most of the "major" features were built with their own commits so feel free to check that out if needed.

 ## Project Architecture
 ```
 src -> contains all the relevant files.